-Abnormally low numbers of sperm in the ejaculate of the male.
+Abnormally low numbers of sperm in the ejaculate.

-The female sex cell ovulated at the end of each reproductive cycle.
+Reproductive cell (i.e. eggs) ovulated at the end of each reproductive cycle.

 The failure of the ovary to response to FSH stimulation from the pituitary.
 This may be due to damage or malformation of the ovary, or a chronic or autoimmune disease.
 Diagnosed by elevated FSH levels in the blood.